JEKO10/Movie/README.md

 ## Project overview

 I created a home page, discover (by genre and keyword) page, single movie, and single person page.
-I plan to use express to connect React with a database so users can stay signed in and see other profiles.
+I used express and MySQL database to store the user information on creating an account.
+Also, I added movie options: Mark as watched, like a movie, or add it to your watchlist.
+I made modals for writing a review, adding a movie to a list, and sharing it on social media or through a specific movie link.

 ## Built with